-Foreign missions are required to notify the Ministry the birth, marriage, divorce and death of a diplomat or other entitled officials and their dependent family members.
-Civil registration (registration of birth, marriage, divorce, death, etc.) certificates are issued by Local Registration Offices known as Gaonpalika (Rural Municipality) or

-Nagarpalika (Municipality) located at each Ward Office.
+Foreign missions are required to notify the Ministry the birth, marriage, divorce and death of a diplomat and other entitled officials and their dependent family members.
+In Nepal civil registration (registration of birth, marriage, divorce, death, etc.) certificates are issued by Local Registration Offices as known as Gaonpalika (Rural Municipality) or Nagarpalika (Municipality) through their Ward Offices.
 Civil registration certificate obtained from Local Registration Office needs to be authenticated by the Department.
-Nepali missions abroad don't issue civil registration certificates but they certify it if authenticated by Department.
+Nepali missions abroad issue some civil registration certificates and they certify certificates if authenticated by Department.

-Civil status of foreign nationals should be authenticated by the Ministry/Department of Foreign Affairs of issuing country and certified by the Nepali diplomatic mission accredited to that country to be recognized by the GoN.
+Civil status of foreign nationals should be authenticated by the Ministry/Department of Foreign Affairs of issuing country and certified by the Nepali diplomatic mission accredited to that country before they are recognized by the GoN.
 Dual citizenship is not recognized by the laws of Nepal.
-Civil status registration conducted by foreign government with respect to Nepali national is recognized by the GoN only after it is authenticated by the Ministry/Department of Foreign Affairs of issuing country and certified by the Nepali diplomatic mission concerned or authenticated by the diplomatic mission of issuing country accredited to Nepal and certified by the Department.
-However, a Nepali man who married a foreign lady needs to register his marriage in Nepal as well.
+Civil status registration conducted by foreign government with respect to Nepali national is recognized by the GoN only after it is authenticated by the Ministry/Department of Foreign Affairs of issuing country and certified by the Nepali diplomatic/consular mission concerned or authenticated by the diplomatic mission of issuing country accredited to Nepal and certified by the Department.
+However, a Nepali man who is married to a foreign woman needs to register his marriage in Nepal as well.